New video released of escaped Philadelphia prisoner; $2K reward offered as search continues

-Gino Hangenkotter is described as being approximately 5'6" tall and weighs roughly 160 lbs.
+Gino Hagenkotter is described as being approximately 5'6" tall and weighs roughly 160 lbs.

 PHILADELPHIA (WPVI) -- New video has been released as the search continues for escaped prisoner Gino Hagenkotter.
 The inmate at Riverside Correctional Facility fled from his work detail in Holmesburg last Thursday.